Cristian Espinoza: Villarreal

 On 4 August 2016, Espinoza signed a five-year contract with La Liga side Villarreal CF. Fifteen days later, he was loaned to fellow league team Deportivo Alavés until the end of the season.

 Espinoza made his debut in the main category of Spanish football on 28 August 2016, replacing Ibai Gómez in a 0–0 home draw against Sporting de Gijón.
 After being rarely used, he left the club the following 30 January.

 On 31 January 2017, Espinoza was loaned to Segunda División side Real Valladolid until June.

 San Jose Earthquakes

 On 2 January 2019, Espinoza was loaned to Major League Soccer side San Jose Earthquakes on a season-long loan.
-On 11 December, it was announced that he had joined San Jose on a permanent deal for a club-record transfer fee.
+On December 11, it was announced that he had joined San Jose on a permanent deal for a then-club-record transfer fee.

+Espinoza thrived in San Jose as a creative playmaker, becoming the club's all-time assist leader with 51 on July 12, 2023, before eventually extending the record to 83, in addition to adding two assists in two playoff appearances.
+He also holds the club record for appearances in consecutive matches at 122.
+He earned MLS All-Star selections in 2023 and 2025.

+Nashville SC

+On 7 January 2026, Espinoza signed a contract with Major League Soccer side Nashville SC as a designated player.

 International career

 On 11 December 2014 Espinoza was included in Argentina under-20's 32-man list for the 2015 South American Youth Football Championship, held in Uruguay.
 He was included in the final call-up, and made his debut in the competition on 14 January, starting and assisting Tomás Martínez in the third of a 5–2 routing over Ecuador.